 - Are potatoes gluten free?
 Yes.
 Just be careful how you cook them.
 If you add wheat grains in their preparation, this will change them but potatoes cooked in their natural state without any wheat or grains will keep them gluten-free;

 - What is bad for potatoes?
 Storage!
 Store potatoes in a cool, dry and dark place, never in the fridge.
-According to a BBC report, avoid storing near onions or in metal containers, as this will discolour them.
+According to a BBC report, avoid storing near onions or in metal containers, as this will discolour them, turning them green.

 Fun French Expression Using Potatoes